-- The effective communication range between master and slave flash units is approximately 33 feet (10 m) in the front position, and approximately 16-23 feet (5-7 m) on both sides.
-These ranges may vary, depending on the ambient light. - The flash head should not be aimed directly into the camera lens. - .
-The optical sensor is located on the front of the VX-710C.
-Make sure that the sensor is facing the master flash and that there are no obstructions between the two units. - When photographing outdoors or in bright ambient light, the sensors can be overwhelmed by ambient light, which will lower their sensitivity.
+- The effective communication range between master and slave flash units is approximately 33 feet (10 m) in the front position, and approximately 23 feet (7 m) on both sides.
+These ranges may vary, depending on the ambient light. - The flash head should not be aimed directly into the camera lens. - The wireless TTL sensor is located on the front of the VX-760C.
+Make sure that the sensor is facing the master flash and that there are no obstructions between the two units. - When photographing outdoors or in bright ambient light, the sensors can be overwhelmed by ambient light, which will lower their sensitivity. - To avoid creating interference between flash units, using more than three in a single group is not recommended.